 In November 2016, Mr. Haque won a settlement of $125,000 against Jefferson County, Montana on behalf of a Mexican immigrant who was sexually assaulted while in immigration custody in that facility.

 Mr. Haque believes strongly that every immigrant deserves the right to legal representation and has committed a significant portion of his practice to pro bono work for especially disadvantaged clients who cannot afford to pay for legal services.
 In 2009, Mr. Haque was the recipient of the Neil Haight Pro Bono Award, granted by the State Bar of Montana to the attorneys with the greatest commitment to pro bono work.
-Mr. Haque works with the Montana Legal Services Association, domestic violence prevention groups, and other non-profit and charitable organizations to assist disadvantaged immigrants.
+Mr. Haque works with public defenders offices, domestic violence prevention groups, and other non-profit and charitable organizations to assist disadvantaged immigrants.

-Mr. Haque lobbies for fair immigration policies in the Montana Legislature, and teaches training courses for immigrants and allies on immigration law, debunking myths about immigrants, knowing your rights when dealing with law enforcement, and the need for comprehensive immigration reform.
-In 2010, Mr. Haque trained at the Western States Center’s Community Strategic Training Initiative in Portland.
+Mr. Haque lobbies for fair immigration policies, and teaches training courses for immigrants and allies on immigration law, debunking myths about immigrants, knowing your rights when dealing with law enforcement, and the need for comprehensive immigration reform.

 Mr. Haque earned his Juris Doctor from the Chicago-Kent College of Law, with High Honors, in 2005.
 During his first year in law school, he won the West Publishing Award for earning the highest GPA in his class.
 Mr. Haque served as Notes and Comments Editor of the Chicago-Kent Law Review, where he also published a scholarly article on labor and immigration policy.
 Upon graduation, he was inducted into the Order of the Coif and won the school’s Bar & Gavel Award for outstanding service to the immigrant community.
 During law school, Mr. Haque was an intern with the National Immigrant Justice Center.
 He received his bachelor’s degree in Business Administration and Sociology from the University of Southern Indiana in 2001.